robfatland/reorganiseduponthefloor/README.md

 A summary overview of robfatland github repos, and beyond

+Reference: How to create a table in markdown:

 | Activity | Amount |  Date | Notes |
 | -------- | ------ | ---- | ---- |